null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/heathcliff_r_corp_prime.png)
 ![](charts/heathcliff_r_corp_weak.png)

 A Quick Suppression at 6+ speed can perform a similar role to a charged Rip Space.
 Additionally, tech exists to conserve ammo, such as using Bodysack to cycle S1 and S2.
 Even when out of ammo, his clashing power remains, so he can still reliably neutralize incoming threats with his insane roll numbers.
 His kit effects also add considerably more damage than is standard, with 4 fragile on S3.
-Although he has an evade, soloing is probably not advisable due to his ammo mechanics.
+Although he has an evade, soloing is not advisable due to his ammo mechanics.
 On the flip side, this means he won't experience a loss in performance in a full team of sinners.

 ---